charisschomba/YDownloader/README.md

 for example /home/anonymous/Downloads/url_list.txt with a list of all urls.

-## if you get certificate errors run the following command to update them
+## if you get certificate errors run the following command to update them(Mac users)
 /Applications/Python\"python version"/Install\ Certificates.command

 User your current python version